nehalasim/hybridAndroid/README.md

 # Project link
 https://www.ed.ac.uk/usher/respire/acute-respiratory-disorders/digital-auscultation-pneumonia-diagnosis
 # System description
 The study is currently running in Bangladesh, Sylhet.
 To implement this study we have used android based application.
-To develop the system I have used hybrid technology, which enable me to use this application in multiple platform.
+To develop the system I have used hybrid technology, which enables me to use this application in multiple platforms.
 To develop the system used technologies are:<br/>
 1.JavaScript<br/>
 2.SQLite<br/>
 3.JQuery<br/>